masoncj/masoncj.github.io/_projects/comparison_tool.md

 Improved accuracy of machine-generated insurance cost estimates through manual curation using this D3- and crossfilter-based visualization tool.
 <!--more-->

-Counsyl's mission to make genomics useful and accessible to everyone includes making it affordable and understandable.

-{% assign insurance_estimates = site.projects | where: 'slug', 'insurance_estimates' %}

-Counsyl prepares an individual [price estimate]({{ insurance_estimates[0].url }}) for each patient based on their unique insurance benefits.
+As part of our commitment to pricing transparency, Counsyl prepares an individual [price estimate]({% link _projects/insurance_estimates.md %}) for each patient based on their unique insurance benefits.

 To ensure that these estimates are accurate, we built a manual review tool that lets us investigate

+The tool
+A/B

 Manual curation.
 The tool also allows speculation about different pricing regimes.